maximmai/return0.io/README.md

 ### Why the name of `return0`

-In Linux/Unix environment, when a program exits with a return code `0`, it indicates the program successfully exits.  `return0.io` borrows this concept, and
+In Linux/Unix environment, when a program exits with a return code `0`, it indicates the program successfully exits.

 ### What to expect?